-Table 2.5 Sole Source Purchase Justifications Evelucivo or • Example 1: Only one supplier can satisfy the technical require- ments because of unique technical competence or expertise Exclusive or Unique Cap- abilities NOTE: The procurement professional must ensure the technical requirements are valid and verifiable. ubilities Example 2: Only one supplier possesses patents or exclusive rights to manufacture or to furnish the item or service. • Example 3: Only one supplier can furnish the services because of the supplier's previous state entity experience and having an alternative source duplicating these capabilities would result in excessive costs to the state entity.
-Excessive Cost NOTE: Excessive costs must be quantified.
-COST • Example 4: The item does not satisfy any of the justifications noted above, but the use of any other manufacturer's good or equipment would result in excessive costs to the state entity.
+Table 2.5 Sole Source Purchase Justifications Unique Cup • Example 1: Only one supplier can satisfy the technical require- ments because of unique technical competence or expertise NOTE: The procurement professional must ensure the technical requirements are valid and verifiable.
+Example 2: Only one supplier possesses patents or exclusive rights to manufacture or to furnish the item or service.
+Cost Example 3: Only one supplier can furnish the services because of the supplier's previous state entity experience and having an alternative source duplicating these capabilities would res- ult in excessive costs to the state entity.
+NOTE: Excessive costs must be quantified. • Example 4: The item does not satisfy any of the justifications noted above, but the use of any other manufacturer's good or equipment would result in excessive costs to the state entity.
 NOTE: Excessive costs must be quantified.
-Purchase of us sed equipment as permitted by Section 2.3.3 Purchasing Used Equipment.
+Purchase of used equipment as permitted by Section 2.3.3 Purchasing Used Equipment.